Kugukov/InsulinCalculator-public/README.md

 * Add backup and restore functionality
 * Implement optional cloud synchronization between devices
 * Add integration with glucose meters, CGMs, or insulin pump data sources
-* Improve active insulin calculations with a more advanced insulin action curve
-* Add export of history as CSV or PDF for doctor visits
 * Add onboarding with safety instructions and calculator setup guidance
 * Expand educational articles and add more localized medical content
 * Add automated UI tests and more unit tests for dose calculation logic